tryscer/flock/flock-music.md

 	”Pillar of Steam\!”
 Someone yells from behind the tent.
 	“That’s right, the Pillar of Steam coming to play to us live music, folks\!”
 	”*And* they’re not here yet\!”
-	Tiger Tom is unphased.
-“And, folks, gentlemen and gentle women,” he says, voice rising, as behind him he’s signalling at whomever is there to get the hell *on* with it, “we will momentarily enjoy their tunes and their numbers, which will serve to *elevate* us\!
+	Tiger Tom is unfazed.
+“And, folks, gentlemen and gentle women,” he says, voice rising, as behind him he’s signaling at whomever is there to get the hell *on* with it, “we will momentarily enjoy their tunes and their numbers, which will serve to *elevate* us\!
 To *educate* us\!
 To *edify* us\!
 Thank God, here they come\!”
 	He scurries off stage.
 A long procession of people, all wearing funny railroad hats, is emerging through the flaps of the tent and climbing on stage.
 Some scattered applause is heard: mostly lazy, slow claps.
 I count the men: three, five, seven, ten — men with instruments and men without.
 Mucho sits down behind the drum kit, still taller than the man with the trumpet standing next to him.
 They look at each other and smile.
 Johnny Terry stops next to them.
 Another man comes on and takes his position next to the upright bass.
 Jimmy lets him hold it and scatters.
 Babatunde climbs up and stands next to Mucho.
 It’s very, very tight on stage: the three men of the horn section are nearly cheek to cheek.
 Babatunde looks happy, with his one arm around Johnny Terry and the other holding a huge, round drum, as foreign and ceremonial as his clothes.
 	Now the crowd gets into it: “ooh!”
 And “shhh!”
 And “here we go” and one or two “bring Tom back!”
 	A woman comes on, taking her place in front, wearing overalls and holding a shiny, gold electric guitar, slim and small in her large hands.